Crack Down on the Possession of Animal Fighting Paraphernalia

 What is the status of HB 164?

-HB 164 introduced by Representative Todd Stephens passed House Judiciary Committee on Feb 24th.
-Now it goes to the full House, where it could receive a vote imminently.
-Please contact your state representative to ask him/her to please support HB 164.
+HB 164 introduced by Representative Todd Stephens, passed the Pennsylvania House unanimously on March 4th and Senate Judiciary.
+It is now pending final consideration in the full Senate.
+Please contact your state senator to ask him/her to please support HB 164.

 What is animal fighting paraphernalia?